Pupilla alpicola: Description

 Pupilla pratensis differs from Pupilla muscorum, with which it often lives sympatrically, in its thinner, larger and broader shell, darker and less variable colour and weaker apertural lip.
 The shell of Pupilla pratensis is larger – especially in diameter (1.86–2.06 mm), but often also in height (3.48–4.54 mm) – and the number of whorls (6.0–7.5) is usually greater compared to that of Pupila muscorum.
-The form is cylindrical in both species, but in Pupilla muscorum the last whorls converge rather smoothly towards the apex; in Pupilla pratensis the convergence is somewhat more abrupt, giving the apex a blunt appearance.
+The form is cylindrical in both species, but in Pupilla muscorum the topmost whorls converge rather smoothly towards the apex; in Pupilla pratensis the convergence is somewhat more abrupt, giving the apex a blunt appearance.
 The whorls are usually more vaulted in Pupilla pratensis, and the suture is somewhat deeper.
 The colour of the shell varies from brown to brown-grey in both species, but Pupilla pratensis is often more of a darkish chestnut brown.
 In Pupilla muscorum the colour is more variable, ranging from reddish brown to horny grey.
 The shell surface is nearly smooth in both species.
 It appears thinner in Pupilla pratensis, in which it is sometimes slightly translucent.
 The growth-lines are very fine in Pupilla muscorum and somewhat coarser in Pupilla pratensis.
 The apertural lip is often rather weakly developed in Pupilla pratensis in contrast to Pupilla muscorum, in which it is thicker and more pronounced.
 The apertural teeth are more weakly developed in Pupilla pratensis, and always arise directly from the apertural walls, never from a callus (as is sometimes the case in Pupilla muscorum).
 A weakly developed parietal tooth is rather frequently present, often together with a very weak, simply indicated palatal, but the mouth is often completely toothless.